Larry Nassar's Victims Talk About the Settlement Process: Broadsheet

 • Debate debrief.
 Given Sen. Elizabeth Warren’s momentum in the race for Democrats’ 2020 bid, she faced high expectations in the Dems’ first debate last night, and she largely met them.
 Meanwhile, Sen. Amy Klobuchar landed a bit of a zinger when she reminded Gov. Jay Inslee of Washington, who’d touted his pro-choice cred, that “there’s three women up here that have fought pretty hard for a woman’s right to choose.”
 The second slate of Democratic 2020 hopefuls debate tonight.

 • Keeping after Conway.
 The House Oversight and Reform Committee’s House panel has voted to subpoena Kellyanne Conway for her testimony after she failed to show up at hearing where, according to the NYT, “a special counsel told the committee she should be fired from the White House for her ‘egregious, repeated, and very public violations’ of federal ethics law.”
+New York Times

 • Instigating an investigation?
 Republican Sens.
 Joni Ernst of Iowa and Mitt Romney of Utah have broken with the bulk of their GOP colleagues to say that E. Jean Carroll’s rape allegation against President Trump should be investigated.
+CNN

 • No, Megan won’t go.
 Speaking of the president…he used Twitter yesterday to criticize Team USA co-captain Megan Rapinoe, who previously said that she’s “not going to the f—ing White House” if her soccer team wins the World Cup.
 Rapinoe, a longtime Trump critic, was one of the few white players to join Colin Kaepernick in 2016 when he and others protested racism and police violence by taking a knee during the national anthem at games.
+Fortune

 MOVERS AND SHAKERS: Gillian Tans, No. 11 on Fortune’s MPW International list, has moved from CEO of Booking.com to chair in a management shake-up.